stolostron/cluster-backup-operator/README.md

 Make sure you follow the OADP Operator installation instructions and create a Velero resource and a valid connection to a backup storage location where backups will be stored.
 Check the install and setup steps [here](https://github.com/openshift/oadp-operator#installing-operator).

+The Cluster Back up and Restore Operator resources must be created in the same namespace where the OADP Operator is installed.

 If you are trying to use the Cluster Back up and Restore Operator to backup data, you have to create a `backup.cluster.open-cluster-management.io` resource which will be consumed by the operator and create all the necessary intermediary backup resources.

 If you are trying to use the Cluster Back up and Restore Operator to restore a backup, then you have to create a `restore.cluster.open-cluster-management.io` resource which will run the restore and execute any other post restore operations, such as registering restored remote clusters with the new hub.